prmadev/amirographycom/content/make_rust_functions_more_pure/index.md

 +++
-title = "Pure Rust: How to apply Functional Programming Principles To Your Rust Functions" date = 2023-03-25 draft = false slug = "pure-rust-pure-functions"
+title = "Pure Rust: How to apply Functional Programming Principles To Your Rust Functions" description = "If you are not familiar with Functional Programming(FP), you are in for a ride.
+I will try to explain Functional Programming(FP) in more practical terms." date = 2023-03-25 draft = false slug = "pure-rust-pure-functions"